Libby Webber, Dip H.E (Counselling), B.A (Hons), MNCS (Accred.)

 Training, qualifications & experience

-Athough I'm happy to work on a range of issues, I have particular skills and experience in working with anxiety, disability and long-term health worries, and with people experiencing what's often called a 'midlife crisis'.
+Athough I'm able to work on a range of issues, I have particular skills and experience in working with anxiety, disability and long-term health worries, and with people experiencing what's often called a 'midlife crisis'.

 If you'd like to know more about my counselling service, please contact me for a free 15-minute, no-obligation call.